Peace9911/ripemd160_attack/README.md

-This project primarily showcases the differential paths for searching collision attacks on RIPEMD160 and SFS collision attacks.
+This project primarily showcases the differential paths for searching collision attacks  and SFS collision attacks on RIPEMD160.